Chamberlain University-Georgia ROI Analysis

 ROI Analysis

-Graduates' earnings are significantly higher than the tuition cost.
-One year after graduation, the median earnings are $83,585.
-Five years after graduation, the median earnings are $84,533, and ten years after graduation, the median earnings are $92,405.
+Graduates report strong earnings.
+One year after graduation, the median salary is $83,585.
+Five years after graduation, the median salary is $84,533, and ten years after graduation, the median salary is $92,405.

 Generated from College Scorecard & IPEDS data